thomd/mad-pages/vd.md

     t        # toggle selection of current row gt       # toggle selection of all rows
     ,        # select all rows matching current cell
-    |        # select all rows matching a regex
+    |        # select all rows matching a regex in current colum
-    "        # create new sheet of selected rows
+    g|       # select all rows matching a regex in any visible column "        # create new sheet of selected rows

     za       # add a new blank column